sundarnut/ADAuthentication/README.md

 * Click on OK to dismiss this dialog.
 * Now the site bindings lists two separate means to access your default website, port 80 and port 443.
 Delete the binding for port 80.
 We should not have this content accessible over plaintext
 * Click on Close to dismiss this window.
+* From the right Actions pane, click Basic Settings to open the Edit Site dialog
+* Click on Select button on the top right, next to the default App Pool
+* The Select Application Pool dialog opens out.
+* Select the new AppPool we just created, named serviceaccount01_Pool.
+* Click on OK in the Select Application Pool Catalog.
+* Click on OK in the Edit Site dialog.
 * Now, navigating to https://localhost/Default.aspx will present you with a warning window, complaining about a self-signed certificate whose authenticity cannot be verified.
 * Google Chrome shows up with "Your connection is not private".
 Click on the ADVANCED link at the bottom and choose Proceed to localhost (unsafe).
 * The same hello,world page opens out with content served over HTTPS. http://localhost/Default.aspx will no longer work.